50 B&W illustrations

 Series: Concise Guides to Planning

-This book explores the ways in which the development of the built environment has contributed to health and well-being problems and how the physical design of the places we live may support, or constrain, healthy lifestyle choices.
+Healthy Cities? explores the ways in which the development of the built environment has contributed to health and well-being problems and how the physical design of the places we live in may support, or constrain, healthy lifestyle choices.
 It sets out how understanding these relationships more fully may lead to policy and practice that reduces health inequalities, increases well-being and allows people to live more flourishing, fulfilling lives.
-Illustrated by case studies from the UK and elsewhere, it examines the consequences ‘car orientated’ design; the ‘toxic’ High Street; the health consequences of poor housing; the importance of Green-Blue Infrastructure – the positive impacts of green/blue infrastructure; and creating Salutogenic Cities.
+Illustrated by case studies from the UK and elsewhere, it examines the consequences of ‘car orientated’ design; the ‘toxic’ High Street; the health consequences of poor housing; the importance of Green-Blue Infrastructure; and creating Salutogenic Cities.